Peeragogy/peeragogy-handbook/README.md

 **To build the book:**

-Copy the *.tex files you generated in the last step into the relevant subdirectory (probably `en`), copy the `images` directory into the relevant subdirectory as well, and run:
+1. Copy the *.tex files you generated in the last step into the relevant subdirectory (probably `en`),
+2. Copy the `images` directory into the relevant subdirectory as well,
+3. And then run:

 ```
 xelatex peeragogy-shell.tex